woopstar/hsem/README.md

 - [Huawei Solar PEES package by JensenNick](https://github.com/JensenNick/huawei_solar_pees) (optional but recommended)
 - [Smoothing Analytics Sensors by woopstar](https://github.com/woopstar/smoothing_analytics_sensors) (optional but recommended)

+### Default disabled sensors

+The [Huawei Solar integration by wlcrs](https://github.com/wlcrs/huawei_solar) provides `sensor.inverter_active_power_control` but it is disabled by default.
+To use this entity, go to the device settings, select the inverter and show hidden/disabled entities.
+Find the `sensor.inverter_active_power_control` and enable it.

 ---

 ## Installation